Backmed-exchange is active! See below for subscription information.

 Why have we set these conditions?
 Because one back issue dealer misused our friendliness and good will to the point most list members refuse to do business with said company.

-Background of the List
+Background of the list

 In January 2015, MLA assumed sponsorship of the backmed email list formerly hosted by SWETS Information Services in the US.
 Previous list members were subscribed automatically to the new list, but no archival content was available for retrieval.
 In April 2015, MLA merged its institutional member MLA Exchange service with this list for a combined service.
+In March 2018 the list was transferred to MLANET community software.

 Questions?
-Contact Tomi Gunn.
+Contact MLA Websupport.